 The UN Climate Change Conference

 Last week wrapped up the COP24 in Katowice, Poland (Dec 3-14).
 COP24, which stands for Conference of the Parties, is an international climate change conference organized by the United Nations (UN).
 It’s kind of a big deal!
-Essentially all the countries of the world send in reps and leaders to discuss & coordinate the effort to combat climate change.
+Country representatives and leaders arrive from all over the world to discuss & coordinate the effort to combat climate change.

 1. An Awesome Intro by David Attenborough

-Sir David Attenborough kicked off the conference with a moving speech advocating the need to act now in order to protect all that is threatened by global warming.
+Sir David Attenborough kicked off the conference with a moving speech.
+He strongly advocated for the need to act urgently in order to protect all that is threatened by global warming.
 This includes the oceans, wildlife, food crops, and future generations.
-We stand to lose so much from unmitigated carbon emissions, and Attenborough did his best to highlight the need for climate action.
-It really was well put.👌
+We stand to lose so much from unmitigated carbon emissions, and Attenborough did his best to highlight the need for immediate climate action.
+It was very well put.👌

 2. Muted Activism